Why Are Women Reluctant in Negotiating Salary?

 Mock session: If you fear coming across as self-indulgent or brash while discussing money matters, engage in a couple of mock sessions.
-Prepare a set of questions they might ask and how would you respond to them.
-It would not only give you the confidence to negotiate better but also give your thoughts clarity.
+Prepare a set of questions they might ask and how you would respond to them.
+It would give you the confidence to negotiate better and clarifies your thoughts.

-- Even if it’s the yearly development discussion, prepare yourself.
+- Prepare yourself.
+Even if it’s the yearly development discussion.

-- Keep track of your year-long accomplishments, know how much others in your sector are being paid, the industry salary standards etc.
+- Keep track of your year-long accomplishments.
+Know the wage of others in your sector, industry salary standards, and other such things.

 - Discuss facts.

 It’s not always about the money: It is not just money that can boost your career.
-Think of other ways, more visibility, more opportunities that can make you shine in the company.
+Think of other ways.
+More visibility, more opportunities can make you shine in the company.
 Seek different modes of career progress.
 Emerge as an achiever in the global market space.
-This would, in turn, increase your chances of getting lucrative job offers.
+It would, in turn, increase your chances of getting lucrative job offers.

 Be persistent: Last but not least, be persistent.
-If the company cites financial crunch, ask them how soon and how would you be made up for when things turn around.
+If the company cites a financial crunch, ask them how soon.
+How would they be made up for you when things turn around?